Derek-Ashmore/TaskMediator/README.md

 # TaskMediator
-*** Under Construction ***.
 TaskMediator facilitates providing partial functionality in the event of an outage by handling exceptions and providing a default response.
 The objective is to make it easy for developers to provide 'partial' functionality should a resource not be available.
 Often, providing partial functionality leaves a better impression on users than a complete outage.

 That said, developers need that outage to be logged and alerts generated so that full functionality can be restored.
 TaskMediator seeks to do just that.